rajitbanerjee/C-programs/README.md

 # C-programs
-Basic programs written in C.
+This is a set of basic programs written in C as an introduction to the language.